 The ancient religions of Egypt and Babylon have similar roots and a belief in the physical resurrection of the dead.
 Mummies, skeletons, ghosts and goblins coming up out of the graves!
 Scaring the living with their pranks and tricks if they don’t get a treat.
 It all originates from the ancient belief that the spirits of the dead roam around the earth on that night.

 In order to scare away evil spirits, carved pumpkins with candles were placed in windows.
-Dressing up in costums was for the purpose of hidding from the dead you may have wronged while they were alive.
+Dressing up in costumes was for the purpose of hiding from the dead you may have wronged while they were alive.
 This is all fantasy!

 Concerning the Dead…